 - Understand that your benefits are just money.
 Medical insurance, dental, 401k, vision, free soda.
 These are all easily deconstructed into dollars and cents.
 It’s tempting to be glued to your benefits package, but ultimately those same benefits can be replaced (and then some) with your consulting income.
 It’s just money.

 - Don’t reverse engineer your salary to come up with a rate.
 I can’t begin to count how many times I’ve heard a variation of the following: “I make $100k a year, which given a 2000 hour working year means I make $50 an hour.
 So I’ll charge about that.”
 First off, if you divide all of your income by two, you’re making $25 an hour now.
 And secondly, you can’t compare being an employee to being a freelancer.
 If I’m hiring an employee, I need to pay for recruitment (job ads, the overhead of hiring, finders fees, maybe recruiter fees.)
 I also need to pay for onboarding (getting you settled into the company.)
 But I’m also paying for your vacations, sick days, and time spent lounging around Reddit.
 Every employer on the planet knows no one fully commits to them full-time.
 So charge them for your uncanny ability to turn on-off with the flip of your time tracker’s timer.
 Your rate should reflect the fact that you’re drastically easier to hire and fire than your employed counterparts.
 If you need a little help justifying that higher rate, check out my free course.
-And if you’re already freelancing and want to see if you’re on track to hit your income goals, my new freelance rate calculator can help.

 - Get your first few clients now.
 The last thing you want is to do a bunch of busywork before quitting and have no one ready to pay you once you’re on your own.
 What I mean by busywork is doing a bunch of stuff that looks productive, but really isn’t.
 This includes getting a lawyer to write up a contract, putting together a business plan, opening up a business bank account, designing that perfect website, and more.
 Sure, these are all good things, and things that need to get done.
 But these chores can often seem like you’re doing something big for your business, whereas you should be laser focused on finding people who will pay you money.
 That’s it.
 Start getting to know your local business community.
 Go to networking events.
 Tell everyone what you do and who you work with.
 Pick up a few Pete Drucker books and get to know how business owners think and talk (after all, you’re about to join their ranks.)
 If you’re valuable to your employer, you can often get them to be Client #1 (remember what a pain it is to recruit and onboard new employees?)